 Excess Volatility and Closed-End Funds

-The average closed-end fund's return is shown to be 65% more volatile than its assets.
-Unlike variance-bound tests, this facilitates an excess volatility test that does not rely on strong assumptions about discount rates or dividend streams.
-This finding can not be attributed to non-synchronous trading, or distorted net asset values.
-Although largely idiosyncratic, 15% of the average fund's excess risk is explained by market risk, small firm risk, and risk that affects other closed-end funds.
-For discounted funds, excess risk is also related to the book-to-market risk.
+If investors are rational, the variance of closed-end mutual fund returns should equal the variance of the underlying securities in their portfolios.
+In fact, this paper shows that the average closed-end fund's monthly return is 64 percent more volatile than its assets.
+Unlike variance- bound tests, this facilitates an excess volatility test that does not rely on strong assumptions about discount rates or dividend streams.
+Although, largely idiosyncratic, 15 percent of the average fund's excess risk is explained by market risk, small firm risk, and risk that affects other closed-end funds.